DONALD J. CARTY

 After brief service in the U.S Army, Ron began his career as an estimator/project manager at the Henry C. Beck Company in Dallas in 1972.
 He then joined the Trammell Crow Company in Atlanta in 1981.
 Ron and his family moved back to Dallas in 1987 to join Austin Industries.
 Ron spent the next twenty-seven years with Austin, first as Executive Vice- President of Austin Commercial and eventually as Chairman, CEO and President of Austin Industries, which included Austin Commercial, Austin Bridge and Road, Austin Industrial (Houston) and British American, a captive insurance company.
 Austin became an Employee Owned company (ESOP) in 1986 and 100% ESOP in 2000.

 Ron became a consultant to the CEO and Board of Directors of Austin Industries in 2012 and retired from Austin in 2014.
-Ron continues as an active board member and volunteer for numerous companies, educational institutions, and organizations.
+Ron continues as an active board member and volunteer for a variety of companies (Arcosa -formerly Trinity Industries, Daseke, and Rees Associates), educational institutions, and organizations, previously serving as chair and continuing as board member of Interfaith Family Services, Dallas Symphony Orchestra, Trust for Public Land and Dallas Regional Chamber.
+An active member of Preston Hollow Presbyterian Church, Ron also serves on the board of Thanksgiving Square and Presbyterian Communities and Services (Pickens Hospice Center).

 Ron has been married to Rebecca Moseley for 46 years and they have two children: David Gafford and his wife Giselle, of Dallas, and Jennifer Gafford Daugherty and her husband Don, of Denver.
 Ron and Rebecca also have four grandsons: Dean, Eirik and Finn Gafford and Owen Daugherty.